Zinnia Companion Plants: Enhancing Biodiversity

 By attracting pollinators, zinnias help ensure proper pollination and increased fruit formation.

-The combination of zinnias' vibrant blooms and the lush foliage of squash and zucchini can create an attractive garden scene.
+The combination of zinnias' vibrant blooms and the lush foliage of squash and zucchini can create a beautiful garden space.

 Check out my guide on When to Harvest Butternut Squash.